 Berenson sought to develop his interests in literary criticism and history after graduating from Harvard in 1887.
 Originally, he planned to travel in Europe on a Parker Fellowship.
-Though Berenson’s application was rejected, the necessary funds were provided by his friend Edward Warren and a handful of other benefactors in Boston, including Isabella Stewart Gardner and Thomas Sergeant Perry.
+Though Berenson’s application was rejected, his friend Edward Warren and a handful of other benefactors in Boston, including Isabella Stewart Gardner and Thomas Sergeant Perry, provided the necessary funds.
 As he continued to travel, his interests gradually shifted from literature to the visual arts.

 In 1888, while sojourning in England, Berenson met Mary Whitall Smith.
 They married in December 1900, and the following year they moved into "I Tatti," a villa owned by John Temple-Leader.
 They purchased the property in 1907 from Temple-Leader's son, who had inherited it upon his father's death.
 They spent several years updating, renovating and adding to the villa, especially the library and gardens, and continued to acquire adjacent properties.

-Between 1901 to 1916, Berenson published three series of collected articles under the title The Study and Criticism of Italian Art.
-His interest in Sienese painting led to two major articles in 1903, published in The Burlington Magazine, on Stefano di Giovanni called Sassetta; this was republished as the book A Sienese painter of the Franciscan Legend.
+Between 1901 and 1916, Berenson published three series of collected articles under the title The Study and Criticism of Italian Art.
+His interest in Sienese painting led to two major articles in 1903, published in The Burlington Magazine, on Stefano di Giovanni, called Sassetta.
+This was ultimately republished as the book A Sienese painter of the Franciscan Legend.